evanx/jsbin/hydratePromises/readme.md

    ...
 }
 ```
-Hopefuly the above `hydratePromises` can be reused isomorphically i.e. to prerender components server-side after hydrating their state.
+Hopefuly the above `hydratePromises` can be used isomorphically i.e. to prerender components server-side (after hydrating their state).

 Our resolvers invoke `loadSectionArticles` which returns an ES6 `Promise` for data being fetched asynchronously.
 This might be from HTTP endpoints, or perhaps directly from Redis if we are pre-rendering our component on the server.
 So our `handler` might have a different implementation on the server vs the client.